nrwl/nx-cloud-helm/README.md

 Please refer to [this guide](./PROXY-GUIDE.md).

+## Suggested resources

+We recommend setting up [EKS Autoscaling](https://docs.aws.amazon.com/eks/latest/userguide/autoscaling.html) or [GKE Autopilot](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-overview) for your cluster, so that you don't pay for unecesarry resources, and your Nodes can scale up automatically, as needed.
+However, this is indication of the resources you might need (you can always start with less and scale up to this as needed):
+- 9 vCPUS
+- 23GB memory

+Disk size:
+- The biggest resource consideration will be the permanent Volume where your cached artefacts will be stored.
+This depends on the size/activity of the workspace.
+You can start with 20-50GB and scale up if needed.
+- For Mongo, 5-10GB should be enough

 ## More Information

 You can find more information about Nx Cloud and running it on